abirbhattacharya82/Basic-Calculator/README.md

 * [Rijita Bose](https://github.com/r099)
 ## Owner
 * [Abir Bhattacharya](https://github.com/abirbhattacharya82)
 ### We made this using JAVA and HTML..
-If you find it helpfull do drop a Star
+If you find it helpfull do drop a ☆